Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 Hot flows themselves don't have a cancellation operation.
 To cancel a hot flow, cancel the coroutine or scope that produces values for it.

-Hot flows created with the `.shareIn()` or `.stateIn()` extension functions keep collecting the upstream flow until the sharing coroutine is canceled.
+Hot flows created with the `.shareIn()` or `.stateIn()` extension functions continue to collect the upstream flow until the sharing coroutine is canceled.
-To stop collection from the upstream flow, cancel the scope that runs that sharing coroutine.
+To stop collection from the upstream flow, cancel the scope that runs the sharing coroutine.

-> You can also stop upstream collection automatically when there are no subscribers by using [`SharingStarted.WhileSubscribed()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-sharing-started/-companion/-while-subscribed.html).
+> You can also stop upstream collection automatically when there are no subscribers with [`SharingStarted.WhileSubscribed()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-sharing-started/-companion/-while-subscribed.html).
 >
 {style="tip"}